 Q. One of the greatest expenses while traveling down the highway is for snacks, lunch and dinner.
 It can not only get pricey, but these purchases can also take a toll on health as there seems to be an emphasis on eating fast food while on the road.
 Do you have any ideas on other options?

 ELLIE: If your children are little, the stops you make on the road are essential for them to be able to get out and stretch their legs—adults need that, too.
 When our kids were little, we packed a lunch for the first day on the road and stopped at roadside parks.
-It’s easy to plan these stops with the assistance of your GPS or your smartphone, just locate a parks along the way and plan accordingly.
+It’s easy to plan these stops with the assistance of your smartphone, just locate a parks along the way and plan accordingly.
 To save money on snacks, pack some healthy options in individual bags for each family member and include options such as carrots, grapes, cherries, pretzels or trail mix.